tjlane/pypad/README.md

 * tables

 Tutorial
 --------
 Below, I'll go through a quick example of how to use the autogeom scripts, and demonstrate their function via a relevant example: shifting the CSPAD quads to gain an optimal geometry.
-For this example we'll use
+For this example we'll use an averaged run from an experiment done on gold nanoparticles at CXI.
+This file is provided in `tutorial/gold_avg.npz` in numpy zipped format.

+Note: before you begin with any geometry optimization, you need a decently good geometry to begin with.
+Our example of this is contained in the set of parameters in `tutorial/cspad_params`.
+Providing better tools to get to this initial geometry are in the works, but for many purposes the default values should work well (and these are made available in the scripts).

 (1) Generate a filter that will remove experimental noise:

-`calibrate-filter tutorial/gold_avg.npz --param-dir data/ex_params/`
+`calibrate-filter tutorial/gold_avg.npz --param-dir tutorial/cspad_params/`

 (2) Optimize the geometry: